petecarapetyan/cc/doc/20--reps/10--interview/lingo.rocket.md

 - What acronym do we use to describe our Web Apps?
 - What are 2 challenges that FANGTY would have, that we will skip, at least at first.
 - What full stack tier(s) can we drop out and still learn dynamic Web Apps?
+People also ask

+Is Fang now MANGA?

+“FAANG is now MANGA,” tweeted Steph Sher, referring to FAANG, an acronym for American tech companies Facebook, Amazon, Apple, Netflix and Alphabet (formerly known as Google).Oct 29, 2021

 ## Absolute Minimum of Terms To Be Fluent In